csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 ### Progress since 19 March:
-- 18 burn ins done on HPC
-completed by me: 1-9, 13-18, 25-27
-replaced by Theo's burnins: 10-12, 19-23 (NOTE: wrong calculation method used in calculating heterozygosity)
+- 18 burn ins done on HPC, made heterozygosity user-defined function + track progress to csv using logfile completed by me: 1-9, 13-18, 25-27 replaced by Theo's burnins: 10-12, 19-23 (NOTE: wrong calculation method used in calculating heterozygosity)
 missing: burn in 24